Race and crime in the United Kingdom: Street crime

-Stop and searches
+Stop and search

-Police officers have the power to stop and search individuals under a range of legislation.
+In the UK, police officers have the power to stop and search individuals under a range of legislation.
 Statistics have consistently shown that black people are disproportionately more likely to be subject to stop and searches.
+There is strong evidence that, once stopped and searched, black people are no more likely than whites to be arrested, suggesting that they are disproportionately targeted.
+Black individuals who are arrested through stop and search are less likely to have further action taken against them (charged or cautioned), it is argued by Phillips and Brown that this would suggest the evidence used to amount to reasonable suspicion for the stop and search was weaker, as the arrest usually leads to nothing more.

+Under s.1 Police and Criminal Evidence Act 1984

 In 2008/2009 in England and Wales, more black people were stopped and searched under Section 1 of the Police and Criminal Evidence Act per head of population than any other ethnicity, and black people were seven times more likely to be stopped and searched than whites.
-Between 2019 and 2020, black people are nine times more likely to be stopped and searched compared to a peopleperson.

 Black people were the subject of 14.8 percent of all stop and searches, compared to 7.6 percent of arrests and 6.7 percent of cautions.
 The disproportionate number of stop and searches is partly accounted for by the fact that 54 percent of the black population in England and Wales live in London, where 40.2% of London's population is either Asian, black, mixed or other in ethnicity, leaving nearly 59% of London's population as white, showing how disproportionate the rate of stop and search is in London.
-It is important to note that stop and searches are more common for all ethnicities in that area.
-In some police-force areas, there were more stop and searches per hthe ead of population of whites than of black people.
+In general, stop and search is used more frequently in London across all ethnic groups, and in some police-force areas, there were more stop and searches per the population of whites than of black people.
 From 2004/05 to 2008/09, there was an increase in the number of stop and searches of black people relative to whites.

 By 2016/2017, it was recorded that a stop and search was 8.4 times as likely to occur for a black person compared to a white person.
 Similarly, the rate of stop and searches in mixed ethnicity and Asian people was more than twice as likely, when compared with that of a person with a white ethnicity.
-More recently, between April 2019 and March 2020, the use of stop and search powers under Section 60 Criminal Justice & Public Order Act occurred 11,408 times, which was an increase of 19% from the year prior.
+Between 2019 and 2020, black people were nine times more likely to be stopped and searched compared to a white person.